Ensuring Drug Quality: An Overview of 21 CFR Parts 210 & 211

 21 CFR Parts 210 & 211

-The Food and Drug Administration (FDA) monitors drug manufacturers' compliance with its current Good Manufacturing Practice (cGMP) regulations in order to ensure the quality of drug products. cGMP regulations for pharmaceutical products, for both prescription and over-the-counter products, contain minimum requirements for methods, facilities, and controls used during manufacturing, processing, and packaging of these products.
-These regulations are designed to assure products are safe for use and contain the ingredients, strengths, and efficacies of claims made by the product.
+The Food and Drug Administration (FDA) monitors drug manufacturers' compliance with its current cGMP regulations to ensure the quality of raw ingredients, drug substances, and finished drug products. cGMP regulations for pharmaceutical products, for both prescription and over-the-counter products, contain minimum requirements for methods, facilities, and controls used during manufacturing, processing, and packaging of these products.
+These regulations are designed to ensure products are safe for use and contain the ingredients, strengths, and efficacies of claims made by the product.

-Regulations in Part 211 cover a large scope of subjects, from personnel, facilities, and equipment, to production processes, laboratory requirements, stability testing, and labeling.
-The responsibility to adhere to cGMPs is placed firmly on the manufacturer in order to prove adherence to these regulations.
+Regulations in Part 211 cover a large scope of subjects, from personnel, facilities, and equipment to production processes, laboratory requirements, stability testing, and labeling.
+The responsibility to adhere to cGMPs is placed firmly on the manufacturer to prove adherence to these regulations.

 To better understand the evolution of the regulations, looking into their history is imperative.
 In June of 1906, President Theodore Roosevelt signed the Food and Drug Act1 into law, which prohibited the interstate transport of food that had been “adulterated”, which referred to the addition of fillers, reduced quality, reduced strength, concealment of damage or inferiority, formulation with additives known to be harmful to health, or the use of "filthy, decomposed, or putrid" substances.